 We do not want to keep applying 2-Opt steps forever but rather want to terminate the algorithm eventually.
-This could for example be done after a predefined number of iterations or if a sequence of s steps did not result in an improvement, with s being yet another parameter.
+For example, this could be done after a predefined number of iterations or if a sequence of s steps did not result in an improvement, with s being yet another parameter.

-As concluding remark we want to mention that the 2-Opt (or in general the k-Opt step) is just one possibility to generate from one round trip another round trip.
+As concluding remark we want to mention that the 2-Opt step (or in general the k-Opt step) is just one possibility to generate from one round trip another round trip.
 In fact there are a lot more possibilities that can also be applied in the scheme of Simulated Annealing.
-Also for those alternative methods it is necessary to determine the right strategies by performing experiments.
+For those alternative methods it is also necessary to determine the right strategies by performing experiments.